Boat Sharing Article by Grant Headifen: Director of Education for NauticEd.

 So I always get questions like this “How can I get time logged into my logbook when I don’t own a boat?”
 There are heaps of ways including friend’s boats and yacht clubs and boat share clubs and fractional membership companies.
 But there is another one that most people miss out on …

 Here is how to get a free boat

-The Crux: Now-a-days, I along with my friend, run a single Beneteau 373 “Siyagruva” on Lake Travis with friends being our members and helping defray the costs of the boat – I mean why pay for a boat when it sits lonely in the water right?
+The Crux: Now-a-days, I, along with my friend, operate a single Beneteau 373 “Siyagruva” on Lake Travis with friends being our members and helping defray the costs of the boat – I mean why pay for 100% of a boat when most of the time it sits lonely in the water, right?
 It is a personal use boat – not a school boat.

 So here is a scenario that anyone can consider:

-Let’s say you (or you and a friend) have access to $100k (Home equity, stocks etc).
-You can buy a nice second hand boat for $100k.
+Let’s say you (or you and a friend) have access to $100k (Home equity, stocks etc) (you can buy a nice second hand boat for $100).
 In this market – that money will cost you about 4% on home equity or $4k per year (tax deductible).

 A slip will cost about $600 per month.
 Insurance will cost about $500 per month and maintenance about $4000 per year.
 That adds up to about $22k per year or so including the cost of money.

 Now if you have 4 members paying $500 per month that is $2000 per month or $24000 per year.
 That’s a slight profit.
 If you’re running a for profit business, you can qualify for a lot of tax benefits.
 Here is a HUGE one – in the USA, check out IRS code section 179 whereby you can depreciate the first 50% of the cost of the equipment in the first year.
 So all that Tax you paid last year from your personal job income – can be gained back and used to pay down the $100 k you borrowed.
 You can adjust all the numbers as you see fit on size and cost of the boat.